rajghim/s800GRETINA/README.md

-# Modification of GRETINA-LBNL/gretina-unpack for GRETINA + S800 sorting
+# Modification of GRETINA-LBNL/gretina-unpack for GRETINA + S800